Jaysmito101/TerraForge3D/README.md

 # What can this do?

-* Generte 3D Terrain Procedrally using Perlin Noise
+* Generte 3D Terrain Procedrally
 * Export Terrain mesh as OBJ
 * Layer several noise layers
 * You can write and test your own shaders